コンテンツにスキップ

 Gosho Shrine 📍359-1 Miyashita, Yugawara-cho, Ashigarashimo-gun, Kanagawa Prefecture, 259-0304

-The second person was Shigetada Hatakeyama.
+The second person is Hatakeyama Shigetada.

 Spot 1: Tsurugamine and Futamatagawa Battlefield

-In this way, Hatakeyama Shigetada, a model Kanto warrior, was killed, but this incurred the dissatisfaction of many Kanto warriors, and was one of the major reasons why Hojo Tokimasa and Maki no Kata were later exiled from Kamakura.
+In this way, Hatakeyama Shigetada, a model Kanto warrior, was killed, but this incurred the displeasure of many Kanto warriors, and was one of the major reasons why Hojo Tokimasa and Maki no Kata were later exiled from Kamakura.

-Upside down arrow bamboo
+Upside-down arrow bamboo

-Tsurugamine-Futamatagawa Battlefield Site 📍1-1 Tsurugamine Honmachi, Asahi-ku, Yokohama, Kanagawa Prefecture, 241-0021
+Tsurugamine-Futamatagawa Battlefield Site 📍1-1 Tsurugamine Honmachi, Asahi Ward, Yokohama City, Kanagawa Prefecture, 241-0021

-Over the past few articles, we have introduced places in Kanagawa Prefecture that are associated with "Kamakura Shogun."
+Over the past few articles, we have introduced spots in Kanagawa Prefecture that are associated with the Kamakura Shogunate.

 Why not visit historical sites and historic sites and experience the many charms of Kanagawa?